 Cluster Flies.
 We had cluster flies at one school.
 The flies would go to the window and die.
-Then we would have custofor maintenance repairs.
+Then we would have custo-

-Keep the clutter down and inspect
+Keep the clutter down and inspect for maintenance repairs.

 This escutcheon plate is loose.
 All possible pest entries should be patched, sealed or closed.